PrincessRTFM/TinyCommands/README.md

 ```
 /macroicon Poke emote
-/ifcmd -t /poke motion
+/ifcmd -T$ /error You must have a target to use this!
-/ifcmd -t /em prods <t> gently to get their attention
+/poke motion
-/ifcmd -T /error You must have a target to use this!
+/em prods <t> gently to get their attention
 ```

 This example macro would effectively change the message for the `/poke` animation, and also prevent you from using it unless you have a target.
 It doesn't make much sense to prod the air, after all.

 ##### Flags

-- `-p`: display the error message with the plugin's usual prefix text, instead of as a "bare" message
+None.

 #### `/playsound`